 In the minds of most people today, lead exposure is a problem that has been addressed long ago and no longer an issue of concern.
 The Chicago lead poisoning attorneys of Rosenfeld Injury Lawyers LLC are making an effort to educate the public about the real and current dangers that still exist due to contamination in older buildings throughout the city.
-One of the most important ways to determine whether your family is at risk is to seek regular testing for exposure to determine whether you or your children have been in contact with dangerous amounts of lead.
+One of the most important ways to determine whether your family is at risk is to seek regular testing for exposure to diagnose whether you or your children have been in contact with dangerous amounts of lead.

 Understanding When Lead Exposure Becomes Dangerous